echo2echo/hosts.deny/README.md

 It is very possible to get locked out of your server if your own IP addresses are not in the hosts.allow file.
 Mobile phone IPs are blocked if an /etc/hosts.allow entry is not posted.

-See line 93 of deny.pl and change the IP Address to your home & work addresses Add the following on line to skip over adding your personal & work IPs to /etc/hosts.deny file Below references IP address 123.321.123.321...
+See line 93 of deny.pl and change the IP Address to your home & work addresses Add the following on line near bottom of deny.pl script to skip over adding your personal & work IPs to /etc/hosts.deny file Below references IP address 123.321.123.321...
 Backslash dot used within IP address

       if ( $_ =~ m/123\.321\.123\.321/ ) { next; }

-Enter cron entries as root as follows to update /etc/hosts.deny file every 30 seconds
+Enter cron entries as root as follows to update /etc/hosts.deny file every 30 seconds.
+This bash script needs to run as root.

     * * * * * /home/user/cron-hosts-deny.bash
     * * * * * sleep 30; /home/name/cron-hosts-deny.bash